Ria is an avid anime and sci-fi fan who loves gushing about her latest favorite shows.

 Hunter x Hunter tells the story of a boy who wants to be a Hunter, a trained adventurer and fighter who travels the world as a mercenary of sorts.
 His optimism is tested as the mysteries of his world reveal their answers, but his companions provide him support while pursuing their own goals.

-The 2011 remake of the anime is better than the 1999 version, as the 2011 is nearly twice as long (148 episodes) and tells a much more complete version of the story.
+The 2011 remake of the anime is better than the 1999 version, as the newer one is nearly twice as long (148 episodes) and tells a much more complete version of the story.
 The manga is also ongoing, though it has been interrupted due to the author's health multiple times over the past twenty years.

 Darling in the Franxx